Fabulous balls of fur!

 Here are our current Adopt-A-Pet fosters:

-Hayley’s estimated date of birth is 1/12/17.
-Her adoption fee of $120.00 includes her vet exam, rabies vaccination, FVRCP vaccination, FIV & Feline Leukemia testing (neg), routine deworming, microchip and spay.
+Their estimated date of birth is 4/4/18.
+Their adoption fee of $150 each includes her vet exam, FVRCP vaccinations, FIV & Feline Leukemia testing (neg), routine deworming, microchip and spay.

 We have everything you need to get started, and, when you adopt any cat you’ll get a coupon book filled with tons of savings.